nvpro-samples/vk_gaussian_splatting/README.md

     Σ' = J * Σ * transpose(J)

 This operation preserves the anisotropic shape of the Gaussian in screen space.
 Without it, Gaussians would appear incorrectly shaped after projection.
+This step is not needed with an orthographic camera.
+For a complete mathematical explanation, refer to [Zwicker2002].

 ## Benchmarking